-When your caring role ends you may need to return to work to gain financial security.
+When your caring role ends you may need to think about returning to work to gain financial security.
 Returning to work may also help you regain a sense of purpose and provide a new structure to your life.
 As a former carer you may face challenges such as:

-- having been out of the workplace for a while, - not being up to date with technology, - lack of confidence, or - feeling that you no longer have the skills you once had.
+- having been out of the workplace for a while, - not being up to date with technology, - lack of confidence, - feeling that you no longer have the skills you once had, - feeling apprehensive about seeing work colleagues again, and - being disconnected from colleagues and developments in your workplace such as a change in management.

-But remember: you will have acquired new skills as a carer (See boxes in the next few pages) that may be attractive to potential employers.
+If you are considering re-entering the workforce, remember, you will have acquired new skills as a carer (see boxes in the next few pages) that may be attractive to potential employers.
 Indeed, some organisations actively seek to recruit carers and former carers returning to work.
 A good way to start is to recognise the skills you have.